volodymyrhudyma/blog/content/blog/2020-10-07-debounce-in-javascript.md

 Some code must be executed when the browser window is resized.

-The following implementation is not quite correct, because the resize handler is called every time the screen is resized by 1 pixel:
+The following implementation is not quite correct, because the resize handler is called too many times:

 ```javascript
 import React, { useEffect } from "react";